Upgrading applications from XP 7 to XP 8

 Javax to Jakarta

 Most of the Java EE APIs have been migrated to Jakarta EE APIs.
-Most noticeable ones are:
+For instance javax.servlet is replaced with jakarta.servlet.

 FasterXML Jackson JSON API

-Java FasterXML Jackson JSON API is no longer transitive dependency of XP Core API.
+Java FasterXML Jackson JSON API is no longer a transitive dependency of XP Core API.

 If you need to serialize or deserialize JSON in Java, you need to add the dependency to your project, preferably using a library different from XP internal one (FasterXML Jackson) to avoid conflicts.